 First, whenever the fuzzer hits a coverage wall and no longer makes progress, we detect checks in the code that current input could not satisfy.
 Through transformational fuzzing we target these underexplored program components and fine-tune the program under test to particular use cases.
 Second, by providing a custom-tailored emulation environment we create mock Trojan devices that allow fuzzing the peripheral/driver interface.
 In these projects we develop new techniques to test different kinds of hard to reach code and exposed large

 amounts of vulnerabilities.

+Biography.
 Mathias Payer is a security researcher and an assistant professor at the EPFL school of computer and communication sciences (IC), leading the HexHive group.
 His research focuses on protecting applications in the presence of vulnerabilities, with a focus on memory corruption and type violations.
 He is interested in software security, system security, binary exploitation, effective mitigations, fault isolation/privilege separation, strong sanitization, and software testing (fuzzing) using a combination of binary analysis and compiler-based techniques.

 After 4 years at Purdue university, he joined EPFL in 2018.
 Before joining Purdue in 2014 he spent two years as PostDoc in Dawn Song's BitBlaze group at UC Berkeley.
 He graduated from ETH Zurich with a Dr. sc.
 ETH in 2012, focusing on enforcing security policies through low-level binary translation.
 All prototype implementations are open-source.
 He co-founded the EPFL polygl0t and Purdue b01lers CTF teams.